bmad4ever/comfyui_bmad_nodes/README.md

 </summary>

 The `tresh` input should be a gray image, possibly a mask in black and white but not necessarily (read thresholds).
-It is used to set most of the grubcut input mask's flags, excluding `GC_BGD` (sure background) which are set by the "frame".
+It is used to set most of the grabcut input mask's flags, excluding `GC_BGD` (sure background) which are set by the "frame".

 The "frame" - border margins of the image - has its size defined via the `pixels` input, and won't affect sides set to be ignored by the `frame_option` input (the corners common to neighbor sides will still be painted on the ignored sides).